 Related to (and stemming from) the issues with raw materials, we are facing a global chip shortage.
 From automotive to MedTech, every sector is feeling the pains of the current silicon chip shortage.
 With demand for chips expected to double within the next five years, the shortage is expected to persist and will affect PC and server infrastructure for some time to come.
 For eCommerce, turning to cloud computing can be a great way to reduce costs by only paying for server resources as they're used.

 6. Port Congestion

-Already beleaguered by pandemic-driven chronic congestion, U.S. ports on the west coast are expected to see union-led work slowdowns as they near their contract renegotiations in July of 2022.
+Already beleaguered by pandemic-driven chronic congestion, U.S. ports on the west coast are expected to see union-led work slowdowns as contract renegotiations occur.
 In addition to labor issues, some ports, most notably the port of Los Angeles, continue to lag behind in much-needed digitization efforts, leading to more challenges in supply chain management.